I Fall to Pieces: Legacy

 In 1980, Cline's vocal was lifted from the original three-track master tapes, flown over to a digital multitrack, and overdubbed with a new arrangement featuring new instrumentation and new female background vocalists.
 Released on a Patsy Cline compilation album, Always featuring other rearranged and overdubbed songs, the song even charted among the Billboard Country chart that year, peaking at number 61.
 Two years later, a duet of the song featuring deceased country star Jim Reeves was electronically reassembled from master tape elements and released, and it charted at number 54 on the Billboard Country chart.

 Aaron Neville and Trisha Yearwood covered the song on the 1994 album Rhythm, Country and Blues.
 This version also made the Country charts, peaking at number 72 with a two-week run.
 In addition, it won the 1995 Grammy Award for Best Country Collaboration with Vocals.
 In 2004, Rolling Stone ranked "I Fall to Pieces" at number 238 on their list of the 500 Greatest Songs of All Time.

 Sissy Spacek sang the song on the soundtrack for the 1980 film Coal Miner's Daughter.
 The soundtrack was certified Gold by the RIAA.

 The song was also ranked at number seven on CMT's television special of the 100 Greatest Songs in Country Music.
 Another Patsy Cline song, "Crazy", was ranked four positions higher at number three on the countdown.
 It was also ranked at number 107 on RIAA's list of the Songs of the Century.
 In 2014, Rolling Stone named the song number 40 on its "40 Saddest Country Songs of All Time".

+In 2020, actor Sam Rockwell covered the song for the soundtrack of Trolls World Tour.

+In 2024, singer Beyoncé covered a portion of the song on the intro of "Sweet Honey Buckiin'" from her debut country album Cowboy Carter.

+In 2024, Rolling Stone ranked the song at #72 on its 200 Greatest Country Songs of All Time ranking.